-An assortment of smart gadgets have dominated the holiday gift-giving season.
+An assortment of smart gadgets has dominated the holiday gift-giving season.
 Some of the most popular are smartphones, smart speakers, smart TVs, and wearables.
 And while these gizmos bring joy to their recipients, employees will return to work in the new year with their new devices in tow, causing potential liabilities for businesses.

 IoT devices have added a layer of complication to bring-your-own-device (BYOD) policies and introduced a new breed of security risk into organizations.
 Employees have long felt free to conduct business using their personal mobile devices and increasingly don’t think twice about putting a smart speaker in their office or hooking their smartwatch into the company Wi-Fi.